 These staff include:

-· The SENDCO.
+- The SENDCO.
 This is Kate Penny’s second SENDCO post, having previously held the role in another Manchester Local Authority School, where she setup and led a Specialist Provision for children with a range of special educational needs.
 Kate Penny has worked with children with special educational needs for over ten years, and prior to teaching, completed a Psychology degree and worked as an Autism Therapist.
+Kate Penny holds the National Award for Special Needs Coordination (NASENCO).
 Kate Penny can be contacted by phoning 0161 224 7752.

-· The school’s buy-in Speech and Language Therapist and Educational Psychologist.
+- The school’s NHS Traded Speech and Language Therapist and private Educational Psychologist.

 SEND training includes: